 The radio device used in this product is in compliance with the essential requirements and other relevant provisions of Directive 2014/53/EU.

 Keep a distance of at least 20cm away from the equipment when Wi-Fi function is in use.
+This page intentionally left blank.

 C Abbreviations